-Reference Commentary - Operating Statement for Each Output Class - Continued In addition to the FMA, AASB 1052 Disaggregated Disclosures requires the following disclosures to be provided in the financial statements of a Government Directorate: • in summarised form, the identity and purpose of each major activity undertaken by the Government Directorate during the reporting period; • income reliably attributable to each of the major activities, showing separately user charges, income from government and other income by major class of income; and • expenses reliably attributable to each of the major activities, showing separately each major class of expense.
-If an agency has no amounts applicable to any line item, the item should not be included in the Output Class Operating Statement.
-The output class names and descriptions used in the Operating Statement for each Output Class are examples only that need to be tailored to the agency.
-Definitions FMA, Dictionary AASB 1052 For FMA purposes, 'outputs' are defined as goods produced or services provided by a directorate or territory authority or a person producing goods or providing services on behalf of a directorate or territory authority.
-'Class of outputs' are defined as a group of related outputs.
+Reference Commentary - Operating Statement for Each Output Class - Continued AASB 1052.15 In addition to the FMA, AASB 1052 Disaggregated Disclosures requires the following disclosures to be provided in the financial statements of a government directorate: • in summarised form, the identity and purpose of each major activity undertaken by the government directorat during the reporting period; income reliably attributable to each of the major activities, showing separately user charges, income fror government and other income by major class of income; and • expenses reliably attributable to each of the major activities, showing separately each major class of expense.
+If an agency has no amounts applicable to any line item, the item should not be included in the Output Class Operatin Statement.
+The output class names and descriptions used in the Operating Statement for each Output Class of 'Burley Griffin Agency are examples only that need to be tailored to the agency.
+Definitions FMA, Dictionary For FMA purposes, 'outputs' are defined as goods produced or services provided by a directorate or territory authorit AASB 1052 or a person producing goods or providing services on behalf of a directorate or territory authority.
+'Class of outputs' ar defined as a group of related outputs.
 For the purposes of AASB 1052, major activities of a directorate have been defined as 'output classes'.
-Budget FMA Section 27(2) The budget numbers appearing in the output class operating statements are those numbers published in the 2021-22 Budget Papers.
-For Territory Authorities budget numbers appearing in the Output Class Operating Statements are based on the authority's Statement of Intent.
-One Output Class Where an agency only has one output class, a separate operating statement for that output class and the 'Summary of Agency Output Classes' is not required to be included in an agency's financial statements.
-However, where this is the case, an agency must disclose: the title of the output class; a description of the output class; and the fact that there is not an additional Output Class Operating Statement or a Summary of Agency Output Classes.
-Example wording an agency may use at the bottom of its operating statement, is as follows: 'Burley Griffin Agency' only has one output class and as such the above Operating Statement is also the Agency's Operating Statement for the [Name of Output Class] Output Class.
+Budget FMA Section 27(2) The budget numbers appearing in the output class operating statements are those numbers published in the 2022-23 Budget Papers.
+For territory authorities budget numbers appearing in the Output Class Operating Statement are based on the authority's Statement of Intent.
+One Output Class Where an agency only has one output class, a separate operating statement for that output class and the 'Summary c Agency Output Classes' is not required to be included in an agency's financial statements.
+However, where this is th case, an agency must disclose: • the title of the output class; a description of the output class; and • the fact that there is not an additional Output Class Operating Statement or a Summary of Agency Output Classes Example wording an agency may use at the bottom of its operating statement, is as follows: 'Burley Griffin Agency' only has one output class and as such the above Operating Statement is also the Agency' Operating Statement for the [Name of Output Class] Output Class.
 The [Name of Output Class] Output Class includes [Description of Output Class.]
 As a result, a separate output class Operating Statement and Summary of Agency Output Classes has not been included in these financial statements.
-Financial Management (Territory Authorities prescribed for Outputs) Guidelines 2020 (No 2020).
-Disallowable Territory Authority Commentary Only territory authorities that are 'prescribed' territory authorities (PTA) receiving Controlled Recurrent Payments are required to report on output classes.
-A 'Summary of Output Classes' statement and an Operating Statement for each territory authority output class must be disclosed in a territory authority's financial statements, where relevant.
-Prescribed territory authorities are: instrument 2020-183 ACT Gambling and Racing Commission; Canberra Institute of Technology; Cultural Facilities Corporation; Legal Aid Commission (ACT); and Office of the Work Health and Safety Commissioner (to be known as WorkSafe ACT).
+Territory Authority Commentary Financial Management (Territory Authorities prescribed for Outputs) Guidelines 2020 (No 2020).
+Disallowable Only territory authorities that are 'prescribed' territory authorities (PTA) receiving Controlled Recurrent Payments ar required to report on output classes.
+A 'Summary of Output Classes' statement and an Operating Statement for eac territory authority output class must be disclosed in a territory authority's financial statements, where relevant Prescribed territory authorities are: instrument 2020-183 ACT Gambling and Racing Commission; Canberra Institute of Technology; Cultural Facilities Corporation; Legal Aid Commission (ACT); and • Office of the Work Health and Safety Commissioner (to be known as WorkSafe ACT).
 All other territory authorities are not required to report this information.
-FMA Section 63(2) AASB 1052 applies to government department (i.e. ACT directorate) disclosures, which are not relevant to territory authorities.
+FMA Section 63(2) AASB 1052 applies to government department (i.e. ACT directorate) disclosures, which are not relevant to territor authorities.